 Eat Local Month

-Every September we celebrate Eat Local Month, a chance to say thank you to our local food producers, restaurants, and artisans.
-Savor restaurant specials, enjoy farm tour weekend events and connect with where your food comes from.
+Every year we celebrate Eat Local Month, a chance to say thank you to our local food producers, restaurants, and artisans.
+Savor restaurant specials, enjoy farm tours and connect with where your food comes from.

 Local Champions Blog

 Our community is full of local food champions.
 Learn about the people behind your favorite local food and farming businesses and how they are putting people and planet first.